hazalsigic/portfolio-bootstrap/README.md

 ![application screenshot](https://github.com/hazalsigic/portfolio-bootstrap/blob/main/images/portfolio-screenshot.png)

 ## Usage
-Potantial employers can view information about me and use the links the view my recent works.
+Potantial employers can view information about me and use the links to view my recent works.

 ## Contributing
 N/A